DaveyJH/ci-portfolio-two/README.md

     ![Terminal Push](./readme-content/images/development/terminal-push.png)

-    - *There are many other stages to editing such as branches, git stash, reverting commit messages and others.
+    - *There are many other stages to editing, such as branches, git stash, reverting commit messages and others.
 For more information, refer to the [git documentation](https://git-scm.com)*